Enbridge: Designing an enterprise AI platform for contract review

 02: Designing for clarity in a high-stakes workflow

-We validated this new approach through QA sessions with risk managers from pilot clients, Sony and Disney.
+We validated the redesigned workflow through QA sessions with risk managers from Enbridge, Sony, and Disney.

 03: Designing trust into an AI-driven workflow

-To ensure the full workflow held together, I mapped out process flows for the three core actions — contract review, adding keywords, and adding redlines — identifying where the system needed to guide, gate, or get out of the way.
+To ensure the broader workflow remained coherent, I mapped the three core system flows — contract review, keyword management, and redline generation — identifying where the platform should guide, gate, or step aside entirely.

 Process flows for the three core actions: contract review, adding keywords, and adding redlines